highkick05/nodebb-plugin-facebook/README.md

 });
 </script>
 ```
 Remember to tick Use Custom Header? check box then click Save.
-Reboot NodeBB

 Step 3:
 Making Facebook posts embed (note will not work with photo posts, will add this later)

 ![alt tag](https://github.com/highkick05/nodebb-plugin-facebook/blob/master/facebook-plugin.jpg)

-Right click and 'Copy Link Addess' and paste into post and you're done.
+Right click and 'Copy Link Addess' and paste in post and you're done.
 Recheck the steps if it does not work.

+*TODO: Fix Masonary bug on front page.
+Doesn't auto organise correctly.
+I suggest setting # Number recent replies to 0 in Category in ACP until I can solve this issue.*